-The Statewide Family Network will respond to children, youth, and young adults with SED and their families in NE TN Appalachian area.
-The grant provides funds for a three-year period to develop a model for replication in other rural areas by increasing the capacity to implement, expand, and improve effective family-driven mental health services with respect to their culture, traditions, and beliefs.
+In 2018 TN Voices was awarded a federal Substance Abuse and Mental Health Administration (SAMHSA) grant for a Statewide Family Network that will respond to children, youth, and young adults with SED and their families in the Northeast TN Appalachian area.
+The grant provided funds for a three-year period to develop a model for replication in other rural areas by increasing the capacity to implement, expand, and improve effective family-driven mental health services with respect to their culture, traditions, and beliefs.

-- Goal 1: Develop a strong network of family and organizational leaders with management capacity that reflects the culture, traditions, and beliefs of NE TN and replicate in other rural areas.
+- Develop a network of family and organizational leaders with systems change management capacity that reflects the culture, traditions, and beliefs of rural TN.

-- Goal 3: Reduce stigma, bias, and superstition of mental illness and associated services that interfere with the utilization of networks of services and supports to families and their children.
+- Reduce stigma, bias, and superstition of mental illness and associated services that interfere with the utilization of networks of services and support to families and their children.

-- Goal 4: Increase family capacity to access mental health services and utilize supports in their community making informed decisions on behalf of their children and youth within rural areas.
+- Increase family capacity to access mental health services and utilize support in their community to make informed decisions on behalf of their children and youth within rural TN.

 Getting services for your child or youth with mental health challenges can be difficult.
 We are here to help you.
 Below are some resources to help guide you.